cbrunet/python-poppler/docs/index.rst

 Alternatives and related Python libraries
 -----------------------------------------

-Here is a (non-exaustive) list of related Python library for working with PDF files.
+Here is a (non-exhaustive) list of related Python library for working with PDF files.

 Other poppler bindings
 ^^^^^^^^^^^^^^^^^^^^^^